 Before you book anything, make a plan and a budget to make sure you know how much you are willing to spend.
 You need to set a limit on your travel cost because it’s easy to overspend when you see a lot of things you want to do at your destination place.

 Stick with your budget.
 Don’t tell yourself that it’s ok to add a couple of dollars here and there.
 If you do that, the next thing you know is that your trip is way too over the budget.

 If you are looking into creating a workable budget, I recommend the budget binder printables.
 These Budget Binder Printables are the ones that my wife and I have been using for a very long time.
-Now, you can have this binder kit for just $14.99.
-That’s 50% off the regular price of $29.99.
+They have seriously helped us with managing and controlling our budget.
+Now, you can have this binder kit for only $7.99, which is 65% off of its original price of $19.99.
 Plus, you get both the family budget calculator and loans calculator for FREE.

 Sometimes, I would get less than $8 per day on weekends when I go through Skyscanner app.
 This less $8 is a good deal if you ask me when you take into account maintenance, day of the week, gas efficiency, and others.

 The best thing about Skyscanner app is that it’s FREE and it not only includes car rentals but also flights and hotels.

 Though many people call credit cards as evil, I call them as my best friends for one specific reason, that is, they provide me cash backs, mileage points, incentives, bonus, and rewards.

 If you have credit cards with benefits I described above, then, use those to pay for your trip.
 Technically, it’s your money but it is money that do not come out of your bank account.
 Aside from these rewards, credit cards sometimes offer promotions that won’t cost you a dime.
 I say if you see promotions like these, take advantage of them.